 => Help in assigning multiple capabilities to users at the same time.

 It is listed under "WordPress" > "WordPress Role Manager Plugins".
 It is developed by Vladimir Garagulya.
-The publisher is WordPress Plugin Repository.
-7,020,839+ users are downloaded this already.
-It was first get published on March 22, 2010.
-On November 12, 2018, it was last get upgraded.
+It is available at WordPress Plugin Repository.
+7,394,877+ users are downloaded this already.
+It was first get released on March 22, 2010.
+On January 15, 2019, it was last get upgraded.